TheFrenchGhosty/wiki.thefrenchghosty.me/docs/linux/vulnerable-luks-setup.md

-# How to check if you are running a vulnerable LUKS setup (LUKS key derivation function)
+# How to Check if You Are Running a Vulnerable LUKS Setup (LUKS Key Derivation function)

-## Context
+### Context

 On 2023-04-17 [a report](https://nantes.indymedia.org/posts/87395/une-lettre-divan-enferme-a-la-prison-de-villepinte-perquisitions-et-disques-durs-dechiffres/) (in french) came out that said that someone had its LUKS encrypted drive decrypted by the police (even though he was using a long password).

 This article is a simplified/more readable version of a [longer article](https://mjg59.dreamwidth.org/66429.html) to check if you are running a vulnerable LUKS setup.

-## Note
+### Note

 By design, if you use GRUB on an encrypted boot partition, the LUKS setup used for it is insecure since GRUB doesn't support LUKS2 encrypted boot partition.

 Some people ([including the LUKS creator](https://libreddit.pussthecat.org/r/linux/comments/12q51ce/psa_upgrade_your_luks_key_derivation_function/jgpvsqc/#c)) are debating wether or not it was actually brute-force that broke the encryption.
 Since, in theory, even with the most basic/insecure LUKS setup, it shouldn't be possible to brute-force the password.
 However, it's still [possible](https://libreddit.pussthecat.org/r/linux/comments/12q51ce/psa_upgrade_your_luks_key_derivation_function/jgq41pu/#c) because passwords are rarely random.

-## Grab the data
+### Grab the Data

 Once the drive is decrypted, run: